Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?

 Broken down by geography and population density, our analysis shows traffic spikes in both rural and metro areas.
 However, the rural traffic spike is initially shorter and less pronounced.
 Towards June 2020, we see comparable traffic level values in metro and rural areas.
-Our data suggest that users in metro areas react to government recommendations faster and more swiftly than users in less populated areas.
+Our data suggest that users in metro areas react to government recommendations more rapidly than users in less populated areas.

 We further attempted to correlate local ordinances with county-level usage patterns for Los Angeles county.
-There, we saw the first traffic spike on March 14, a day after many schools in the county shutdown.
+There, we saw the first traffic spike on March 14, a day after many schools in the county shut down.
 Another spike came after the March 16 White House stay-at-home order.
 We note that our geography and demographic analysis is partially limited by older (2018) unit profile and unit census datasets and fairly small number of test units at the county level.